Skip to main content

 To control a remote computer you may need to use a Credential.
 The Credential must match the user name and password of the user that you want to login for.
 Select a Credential in the combo box or click the Settings icon to open Manage credentials in order to add or edit Credentials.

-Local or Remote
+Local host / Remote host

 Force